dojo/docs/developer/design/loader.rst

   require.trace.group (object) a map from trace group id to booleanish

-Code that desires to emmit trace messages applies require.trace to a groupId and an array of information to be output with a particular trace message. require.trace(groupId, args) implements the following process.
+Code that desires to emit trace messages applies require.trace to a groupId and an array of information to be output with a particular trace message. require.trace(groupId, args) implements the following process.

   1. If trace.on is falsy, then do nothing and return.